LP0021/LP0021.github.io/README.md

-# ThreeJS3DExtendedPeriodicTable
+# IsotopicPeriodicTable
-A 3D extended periodic table rendered using Three.JS
+An isotopic periodic table of elemental abundance on earth rendered using Three.JS

 Main file is HTML :